rockobonaparte/cloaca/CloacaCodeTests/fixing.md

    1. Basic recursion
    2. Defining a recursing function inside another function
 3. Implement multiplication on arrays to create extended versions of them.
 This accounts for a lot of errors too.
-4. Implement array subscripting.
-I don't support array subscripting yet!
+4. [DONE] Implement array slicing.
+I don't support array slicing yet!
 Whoops!
 5. Enable sherlock2
 6. Need to actually implement NotImplementedError, which is ironic!
 7. Revisit from there